User Guide

 1. Accessing the Platform

-Visit the Platform's website and locate the “Login” button on the homepage or public section of the site.
+Visit the Platform's website and locate the "Enter the Platform" button on the homepage or public section of the site.
 The Platform uses the EU Login service for secure and authenticated access.

 2. EU Login Account Creation